CodClever/ChatDNMX/README.md

 5.)
 Run it as an administrator(Do this every time, this is run as an administrator to create logs for authentication).
 6.)
 Enjoy using ChatDNMX

-Also an update on 01-03-2024 for the users that we are working on upgrading the app to a GUI and creating a mobile application for the same.
-You can see the Beta preview at: https://chatdnmx.flutterflow.app The app is under development and still needs work.

-For any problems, you can search on the Internet.
+For any problems, you can search on the Internet or contact: codclever7k@gmail.com.

 I hope you have fun using it. :)